FanDuel Sports Network Southwest: Bankruptcy

 On October 6, 2024, The Texas Rangers ended their agreement with Diamond Sports Group, with the team searching for options to broadcast its games, including the possible creation of their own regional sports network, for the 2025 MLB season.
 Prior to their departure, the Rangers owned a 10% equity stake in the network.

 On January 15, 2025, the Rangers and A Parent Media Co. reached a multiyear deal to stream its games on Victory+, with a subscription of $100 per season.
 Later on January 27, the Rangers announced the creation of their own regional sports network dubbed Rangers Sports Network, which will produce and distribute game broadcasts.
 Two days later, the Rangers reached an agreement with Nexstar Media Group and Gray Media to broadcast 15 games over-the-air, the first time the club has included OTA games since 2014.
 In the DFW area, the 15 games will be broadcast on KDAF (CW33).

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which will take effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intended to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
+Under the agreement, FanDuel has the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
+The branding is downplayed during programming related to high school sports.